Reb08/CDK9-project/README.md

-# CDK9-project
+# GitHub-course-exercise

-Linux and R scripts for the analysis of EU-seq data and Chip-seq data
+Exercise for the Git and GitHub course